IBM/cp4aiops-connectors-ticket-template/InstallGithubTemplate.md

    If your tag is not `latest`, update `newTag` as needed

-1. Commit the changes into GitHub into the `main` branch so the `bundlemanifest.yaml` will pickup the changes
+1. Commit the changes into GitHub into the `github-connector-sample` branch so the `bundlemanifest.yaml` will pickup the changes
 1. Next, prepare the OpenShift cluster to pull from the GitHub repository.
 Ensure you generate a GitHub token that can read from your code repository

     <a name="secret"></a>